AnamolAdhikari/HelloWorld/README.md

 # Overview

 This is a basic Hello World program written in Python.
-The purpose of this is to demonstrate the use of Virtual Studio Code, GitHub, Git and Python integrated together.
+The purpose of this is to demonstrate the use of Visual Studio Code, GitHub, Git and Python integrated together.

 You can view the demo of the software here -> [Software Demo Video](https://youtu.be/EvYcgjkAiTE)